exponea/exponea-flutter-sdk/Documentation/tracking.md

 #### Stop the SDK but upload tracked data

-The SDK caches data (such as sessions, events, and customer properties) in an internal local database and periodically sends them to Bloomreach Engagement.
+The SDK caches data (such as sessions, events, and customer properties) in an internal local database and periodically sends them to {user.mkg}.
 These data are kept locally if the device has no network, or if you configured SDK to upload them less frequently.

 Invoking the `stopIntegration()` method will remove all these locally stored data that may not be uploaded yet.
 To avoid loss of these data, invoke request to flush them before stopping the SDK: